Alfred F. Horrigan

-Monsignor Alfred F. Horrigan (1914–2005) was the first president of Bellarmine University from 1949 till his resignation in 1972.
+Monsignor Alfred F. Horrigan (1914–2005) was the first president of Bellarmine University from 1949 until his resignation in 1972.
 He was fundamental in establishing the framework for the new university's future success.
 He, also, was a prominent member of the Louisville community serving in many different capacities within the city from civil rights activist to local pastor.

 Msgr.
 Horrigan was frequently involved in social justice issues and headed the Louisville, Kentucky, Human Relation Commission.
 He was a friend of Thomas Merton.
 The preschool at Saint James Elementary School is named after Horrigan.

 Early life

 Alfred F. Horrigan was born on December 9, 1914, to William Horrigan and Anna Kienle Horrigan.
 Horrigan had four brothers along with two sisters growing up.
 For his early education, Alfred went to school at Saint James Catholic Church in Louisville, Kentucky.
 Horrigan later went to school at Saint Joseph's high school in Rensselaer, Indiana which was later followed by him attending Saint Meinrad Seminary where he received a bachelor's degree.
 He also received a Ph.D. and a master's degree from The Catholic University of America in Washington, DC.

 Horrigan's pastoral career began in 1940 when he served as the associate pastor at Holy Spirit Catholic Church in Louisville, Kentucky.
 He would later become the assistant pastor at the Cathedral of Assumption in 1944.
 Alfred Horrigan then served as the pastor at his boyhood church of Saint James.